ericlifs/redux-101/README.md

 export default App;
 ```

-7. Now we have to connect our component to redux store
+6. Now we have to connect our component to redux store

 ```
 import React, { useState } from 'react';
 import { connect } from 'react-redux';
-import { addTodo } from './actions/todos';
+import { addIngredient } from './actions/ingredients';
 import './App.css';

 function App(props) {